aspirehealth/redux-routable/packages/redux-routable/README.md

 - `paramsReducer(route, defaultVal, paramsSelector)`

-  This function creates a reducer that evaluates `paramsSelector` against the `payload.params` of a `ROUTE_CHANGED` action for the specified `route`.
+  This function creates a reducer that evaluates `paramsSelector` against the `payload.params` of a `ROUTE_CHANGED` action for the specified `route` name.
   Before the specified `route` is navigated to and when it is navigated away from, the reducer will evaluate to `defaultVal`.

 - `isRouteAction(route)`

   This function takes a `route` name and returns a predicate that evaluates to `true` when passed a `ROUTE_CHANGED` action that matches the `route` and evaluates to `false` otherwise.

+The `route` parameter of `paramsReducer` and `isRouteAction` can be either a single route name or an array of route names.